Sexual Harassment

 I believe the decrease in total filings is due to more proactive human resource departments and better education of the workforce regarding sexual harassment.
 I suspect the increase in male complaints is due to the number of women in supervisory and management positions and just an increase in general of women in the workplace.
 Here is a link to the EEOC chart which tracks such data.

-Another interesting fact from the EEOC chart are the numbers of settlements of charges for employees which increased from 6.8% in 1997 to 13.6% in 2007–a 100% increase over the ten year period.
+Another interesting fact from the EEOC chart are the numbers of settlements of charges for employees.
+This increased from 6.8% in 1997 to 13.6% in 2007–a 100% increase over the ten year period.

 Administrative closures decreased from 39.9% in 1997 to 24.2% in 2007.
 Companies are more willing to settle a quality charge and the EEOC would have a more difficult time closing a case that has merit.